bb-io/docs/src/content/docs/apps/Remote.mdx

 - **Update invoice schedule** Update сontractor invoice schedule by ID with specified data.
 - **Import invoice schedule** Import сontractor invoice schedules from a JSON file.
 You can export this file from the `Plunet` app for example.

-The Remote API processes amounts in cents rather than in the standard currency format.
-This means that any amount returned by the API will be in cents.
+> **Note**: The Remote API processes amounts **in cents** rather than in the standard currency format.
+This means that any amount input or returned by the API will be in cents.
 For example, an amount of $800 will be represented as 80,000 cents in the API outputs.

 ### Time offs